camh-/jobber/doc/design.md

 A `Job` will support getting the output stream of it captured from the start of the job.
 Multiple output streams of the same job are independent and stream the same output.
 Each line of output is timestamped with the time the line was read from the job.

-The ID of a Job will be the process ID of the first process of the job.
-This ID can be used with the `jobtracker` to look up jobs so the status can be queried, output streamed back or to stop the job.
-On Linux, the PID space wraps around at 2^22, which gives a reasonable amount of room before wrap-around and PID reuse.
-A more robust system would not reuse IDs, but in this case PIDs are handy as they are useful to use outside of the server too to check it is running properly.
+The length of a line is capped where there is no newline before the maximum length.
+This maximum length will initially be 512 bytes but may be revised.

+A successfully started job will be assigned a job ID comprising the basename of the job's command (basename being the part after the last slash) and a random 8 hex digit suffix.
+It will be unique amongst all tracked jobs.
+Jobs are tracked after they have exited so as to retain the exit code and the output, but can be cleaned up and removed from being tracked as requested.
+The job ID can be used with the `jobtracker` to look up job status and output.

+In the library, a job ID will be a Go `string`, but it may not be utf-8 encoded as there is no such requirement on filenames in the filesystem and as the name of the command is used in the ID, it cannot be guaranteed to be utf-8.
+In the protobuf spec, the type will be `bytes` as a protobuf `string` must be utf-8 encoded.

+The running jobs, exited job statuses and job output are not stored persistently.
+If the process running the jobs restarts, it will restart with empty state.

 #### Resource Limits